-This category recognizes a shift toward customer centricity within an electricity provider, including adapting to consumer needs during the COVID-19 pandemic, by developing new organizational philosophies, strategies and metrics for customer success.
+This category recognizes a shift toward customer centricity within an electricity provider by developing new organizational philosophies, strategies and metrics for customer success.

 This category highlights a program or strategy that has benefitted a traditionally under-resourced community, including communities of color and low-income communities, and has helped advance a more equitable energy system.

 This category recognizes technology innovation from an electricity provider related to grid modernization efforts.
 The winning innovation will be unique in the industry and provide a clear value proposition for residential customers.